OpenVisualCloud/Immersive-Video-Sample/src/doc/Immersive_Video_Delivery_RefPlayer.md

 And in Bind function in CubeMapMesh class, the vertices in each face would be transformed according to m_transformType data.
 The transform action here is reverse to the action described in m_transformType, which is to rotate the scene back to NO_TRANSFORM.

 ## Configuration
-The configuration file, config.xml, is used to config parameters for 360 player, as shown in the following Table:
+The configuration file, config.xml, is used to config parameters for 360 linux player, as shown in the following Table:

 | **Parameters** | **Descriptions** | **examples** |
 | --- | --- | --- |